timrobotson/cross_compile/.github/ISSUE_TEMPLATE/feature_request.md

 ## Completion Criteria

-** What needs to be true before we can call this "Done"?
+** What needs to be true before this is "Done?"
 Bullet lists are appropriate. **

 ## Implementation Notes / Suggestions

-** If you have ideas about how this feature might be accomplished, put them here.
-Note that this is not a command, but a suggestion to the implementer, so feel free to speculate. **
+** If you have ideas about how the implementer might implement this feature, put them here.
+Note that this is not binding, just a suggestion to the implementer, so feel free to speculate. **